o3de/o3de.org/content/docs/user-guide/scripting/script-events/best-practices.md

 The following are some best practices for using script events\.

-## Ensure Entities are Activated Before Events are Sent {#script-events-best-practices-ensure-entity-activation-before-sending}
+## Ensure Entities are Activated Before Events are Sent

 Sending events during entity activation can have undesired results\.
 Because the order of activation of entities is not guaranteed, when an event is sent during activation, some entities that need to handle the event might not receive it\.
 In particular, the **On Graph Start** and **On Entity Activated** events are subject to activation order issues\.